Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 FROM ColumnDataCollection - [1 Chunks, 4 Rows]
 ```

-and that's our correct SQL translation - no need to manual prompt engineering!
-Same for the other tasks.
+and that's a correct SQL translation - no need to manual prompt engineering!
 This approach is safe, well-tested, and free from hallucinations.
 The downside is that it is only limited to what's in the [Narwhals API](https://narwhals-dev.github.io/narwhals/api-reference/), while LLMs can at least attempt to translate more complex and niche queries.

-If you would like to help fund the future of dataframe-agnostic workflows or would like help with bespoke solutions, you can [contact Quansight Labs](connect@quansight.com).
+If you would like to help fund the future of dataframe-agnostic workflows or would like help with bespoke Narwhals solutions, you can [contact Quansight Labs](connect@quansight.com).

 ## Conclusion